SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/requests/tickets.md

 Sets a named field to the given value.
 Look up names in the reference section down below, or check out the [class reference][1].

 > [!NOTE]
 > Both parameters are strings!
+Remember to use quotes even for IDs.
+>
-Remember to use quotes even for IDs.<br>You must call `save()` after setting all applicable values to actually create or update the ticket.
+> You must call `save()` after setting all applicable values to actually create or update the ticket.

 ```crmscript!
 Ticket t;